Ultra-fast real-time quantum random number generator with correlated measurement outcomes and rigorous security certification: Security analysis

 and for $k=2,\dots, d-1$

 with $a_k = - R + (k-1) \Delta x/2$ and $\Delta x = 2R/(d-2)$.
-This choice of the intervals reflects the way in which an ADC with range $R$ and bin size $\Delta x$ operates in mapping a continuous variable into a discrete one, however, we do not account for digitization errors~\cite{Mitchell2015} which is left for future work.
+This choice of the intervals reflects the way in which an ideal ADC with range $R$ and bin size $\Delta x$ operates in mapping a continuous variable into a discrete one.
+However ADCs are not ideal devices, and in the Supplemental Material we show how the digitization error of an ADC reduces the min-entropy.

 In terms of the discrete variable $\bar X$, the correlations with the eavesdropper are then described by the state

 with

 We are now ready to quantify the secure rate of the QRNG in terms of the conditional min-entropy.
 Given the state $\rho_{\bar X E}$ in Eq.\ (\ref{thestate}), the min-entropy of $\bar X$ conditioned on the eavesdropper (denoted with the letter $E$) reads \cite{Tomamichel2012} \footnote{Here $\log$ stands for the logarithm in base $2$ and $\ln$ for the natural logarithm.}